shubhamchopra/CarND-Vehicle-Detection/README.md

 The approach basically pulls out a 64x64 section from the area of interest, generates features from this, just like we did in training the model and then predicts if this portion contains a car.
 The window is then moved by 2 cells (where each cell is a 8x8 block, therefore the window is moved by 16 pixels) and this exercise is repeated.
+This results in neighboring windows covering about 75% of the area covered by a window.
+ This showed the best performance in the test images.
 Once we completely scan the area of interest, we would have (depending on the model performance) a number of blocks where we expect the car to be present.
 An example output image looks like the following:

 ![Sliding window](./examples/sliding_window.jpg)